 Know What’s On the AP Computer Science Exam

 Knowing the information and having the skills to pass the test won’t get you to the finish line unless you are adept at answering the questions correctly.
 Knowing the format of both the APCSA and APCSP exams is a critical piece of information so you won’t be surprised by the format of the test.
-The AP Central website has excellent resources, including video walk-throughs, that go over the format, big ideas, topics and unit-by-unit breakdowns of the course work.
+The AP Central website has excellent resources, including video walk-throughs, that go over the format, big ideas, topics, and unit-by-unit breakdowns of the course work.
 The video walk-through also points out the weighting for each unit on the exam.

-Some useful sites explaining the format and content of the exams are provided in the Exam Format section of this article.
+In addition, find useful sites explaining the format and content of the exams are provided in the Exam Format section of this article.

 Concepts Covered in APCS-A Exam